 Without insulation boards, most of the heat will be absorbed by the concrete floor beneath, with very little warmth reaching the surface.

-Placing the Heating Pipes
+Place the Heating Pipes

 Next, proceed to position the heating pipes, securing them on top of the insulation boards.
 These coils should be placed near one another to guarantee an even distribution of heat.